ivanovteam/VBA-Project/README.txt

-This is the VBA challenge homework for week 2.
+This is the VBA project

-It shows the yearly change, percent change and total stock volume for every ticker There is an extra challenge that shows the greatest total value and percentage incease and decrease.
+It shows the yearly change, percent change and total stock volume for every ticker.
+There is an extra extra content that builds seperate spreadsheet with results for the greatest total value and percentage incease and decrease.